Thomas W. Beasley: Corrections Corporation of America

 In the early 1980s, Beasley and his former roommate, Nashville lawyer, businessman and Republican presidential fund-raiser for Reagan, Robert Crants met an executive of the Magic Stove Company who "said he thought it would be a heck of a venture for a young man: To solve the prison problem and make a lot of money at the same time" (CCA Source 2003).
 On January 28, 1983, Crants, Beasley, who was then Tennessee Republican chairman and T. Don Hutto founded Corrections Corporation of America, a private prison management company.
 CCA received initial investments from Jack C. Massey, the founder of Hospital Corporation of America, Vanderbilt University, the Tennessee Valley Authority.
 Beasley served as its president and chief executive officer from 1983 to 1987, and as its chairman from 1987 to 1994.

 In 2000, he was appointed as the interim chief executive officer of CCA and Prison Realty Trust, as the latter firm merged with CCA.
 In the early 21st century, CCA had become the largest private prison management company in the United States.
 By 2016, Corrections Corporation of America (CCA) along with Geo Group were running "more than 170 prisons and detention centres".
 CCA's revenues in 2015 were $1.79 billion.

 Philanthropy

-Beasley served on the Tennessee Board of Regents as well as on the board of trustees of Cumberland University, a private university in Lebanon, Tennessee.
+Beasley was on the Tennessee Board of Regents and the board of trustees of Cumberland University, a private university in Lebanon, Tennessee.
 In 1997, Beasley endowed the Thomas W. Beasley Scholarship at the Vanderbilt University Law School for United States Army veterans.
 In 2006, he received the Distinguished Alumnus Award from the law school.
 The Tom 'Wish' Beasley/Alumni Sports Center at Smith County High School is named in his honor.

-Beasley served on the boards of trustees of the Tennessee Nature Conservancy and Leadership Nashville.
+Beasley was on the boards of trustees of the Tennessee Nature Conservancy and Leadership Nashville.
 He is a former member of the Nashville Rotary Club.
 In 2011, the State of Tennessee passed Resolution 248 in his honor.